Inkscape is a powerful vector graphics editor perfect for creating scientific diagrams, technical illustrations, and publication-quality graphics.

 - Complex shape modifications

-Convert objects to paths: Path → Object to Path
+Convert objects to paths: Path → Object to Path or Ctrl+Shift+C

 Basic Workflow